StateVoicesNational/Spoke/docs/EXPLANATION-development-guidelines.md

 ## Apollo/GraphQL structure and gotchas

-Spoke was originally generated from [react-apollo-starter-kit](https://github.com/saikat/react-apollo-starter-kit).
-You can look at that project's README for info on some of the libraries used.

 See [EXPLANATION-request-example.md](./EXPLANATION-request-example.md) for a great run-down all the way through the call stack on the client and server.

-See Apollo documentation for more details.
-Note that Spoke currently runs an older version (`apollo-client: ^0.4.7` and `apollo-server-express": ^1.2.0`) -- we would like to upgrade, but this will require coordination and revisions on both the server and client side.
+See the [Apollo documentation](https://www.apollographql.com/docs/react/v2.5) for more details.
+Note that Spoke currently runs an older version of apollo server (`^1.2.0`).

 One common change is adding an additional field or value to an existing GraphQl query.
 Below, with AdminCampaignEdit.jsx as an example, we'll list the places you may need to add a value.
 Let's say